-Let’s face it, there are no easy ways to end a relationship.
-But if you understand what really makes men tick, there are ways to make it a little less horrible when you do it.
-Here are some insider tips from the mouths of the broken-hearted (and a few love gurus) on how to let a guy down easy.
-Use them next time you need a send a fella packing, ladies.
+Let’s face it: Ending a relationship can be tough.
+But if you understand what really makes men tick, there are ways to make it a little less stressful when you do it.
+Here are some insider tips from the mouths of the broken-hearted (and a few dating experts) on how to let a guy down easy.
+Use them the next time you need a send your soon-to-be-ex packing, ladies.

-When telling a guy that it is over, be clear that it is absolutely, positively O-V-E-R. “Sometimes, we may be inclined to leave the door open — either to leave options open for ourselves or to soften the blow of the breakup for the other person — but this is dangerous territory,” says April Masini, author of Date Out of Your League
+.
+“Sometimes, we may be inclined to leave the door open — either to leave options open for ourselves or to soften the blow of the breakup for the other person — but this is dangerous territory,” says April Masini, dating coach and author of Date Out of Your League

 .
-It might seem nice to offer the possibility that one day in the future, you two will possibly find your way back into each other’s arms... but all this does is give the poor guy false hope.
+It might seem nice to offer the possibility that one day in the future, you two might find your way back into each other’s arms... but all this does is give a man false hope.
 And with false hope comes those desperate calls at 3 a.m. asking if you’re ready to take him back yet.
-“Make it clear that he needs to move on,” says John Seeley, M.A., author of Get Unstuck!
+“Make it clear that he needs to move on,” advises John Seeley, M.A., author of Get Unstuck!
 The Simple Guide to Restart Your Life

 .
 “Guys would rather hear the truth and then know what they need to do to move forward in their lives.”